Multiple testing under negative dependence: Merging negatively dependent p-values

-The above proposition proves useful in group-level false discovery rate control, as we shall see later.
-For now, we describe an implication for global null testing with grouped hypotheses.
-Since $3.4S(\mathbf P)$ is a p-value by Theorem~\ref{th:neg} under weak negative dependence, and $3.4S(\mathbf P)=S(3.4\mathbf P)$, we get the following corollary about the Simes combination of several Simes p-values. \begin{corollary} If $\mathbf{P}$ is negatively associated, and $A_1,\dots,A_\ell$ are non-overlapping subsets of $\mathcal K$, then
+The above proposition proves useful in group-level FDR control, as we shall see later.
+For now, we describe an implication for global null testing with grouped hypotheses in the following corollary. \begin{corollary} If $\mathbf{P}$ is negatively associated, and $A_1,\dots,A_\ell$ are non-overlapping subsets of $\mathcal K$, then

 and also